I-275 (Howard Frankland Bridge) new southbound bridge between Pinellas and Hillsborough counties 422904-2-52-01

 In addition, a new 12-foot-wide, barrier-separated shared-use path will open to pedestrians and cyclists along the north side of the new Howard Frankland Bridge at sunrise.
 The nearly seven-mile shared-use path features four shaded, sail-adorned overlooks for users to rest and enjoy views overlooking Old Tampa Bay.

-Access to the bridge’s shared-use path is available from sunrise to sunset from the connection points located at the north end of 4th Street in St. Petersburg and the south end of Reo Street in Tampa.
+Access to the bridge’s shared-use path is available every day from sunrise to sunset from the connection points located at the north end of 4th Street in St. Petersburg and the south end of Reo Street in Tampa.
 Additional future connections from Ulmerton Road and 4th Street North in St. Petersburg, as well as Reo Street in Tampa, are being constructed under separate active construction projects.

 Last year, FDOT opened the new southbound I-275 (Howard Frankland Bridge) to traffic.
 The 1990s Howard Frankland Bridge (originally connecting Tampa to St. Petersburg) was converted to carry northbound traffic, while the original 1960s bridge was removed.